Virtual reality: Concerts

 In June of 2020, Jean Michel Jarre performed in VRChat.
 In July, Brendan Bradley released the free FutureStages web-based virtual reality venue for live events and concerts throughout the 2020 shutdown, Justin Bieber performed on November 18, 2021 in WaveXR.
-On December 2, 2021 Non-Player Character performed at The Mugar Omni Theater with audiences interacting with a live performer in both virtual reality and projected on the IMAX dome screen.
-Meta’s Foo Fighters Super Bowl VR concert performed on Venues.
+On December 2, 2021, non-player characters performed at the Mugar Omni Theater with audiences interacting with a live performer in both virtual reality and projected on the IMAX dome screen.
+Meta's Foo Fighters Super Bowl VR concert performed on Venues.
 Post Malone performed in Venues starting July 15, 2022.
-Megan Thee Stallion performed on AmazeVR at AMC Theaters throughout 2022.
+Megan Thee Stallion performed on AMAZE at AMC Theaters throughout 2022.

 On October 24, 2021, Billie Eilish performed on Oculus Venues.
 Pop group Imagine Dragons performed on June 15, 2022.